oh2mp/the_lux/README.md

 ## The portal

 All settings like mode of behavior can be controlled via WiFi.
-Just connect to WiFi AP "THE LUX" and take your browser to `http://192.168.4.1`
+Just connect to WiFi AP __THE LUX__ and take your browser to `http://192.168.4.1`

 See [Portal.md](Portal.md) for more screenshots and explanations of the modes.